[I updated this post in 2020 with Baltimore-area shoulder dystocia verdicts and settlements at the bottom of this post.]

-A Baltimore jury yesterday found an responsible for the brain injury and death in 2003 in ashoulder dystocia case and awarded the child’s parents $8.1 million. the damages would be limited to just over $2.1 million under Maryland law putting a cap on awards for pain and suffering.
+A Baltimore jury yesterday found a doctor responsible for the brain injury and death in 2003 in a shoulder dystocia case and awarded the child’s parents $8.1 million.
+The damages are limited to just over $2.1 million under Maryland law putting a cap on awards for pain and suffering.

 During the delivery of the child at Mercy Hospital, the child’s shoulders became stuck in the birth canal.
 This condition, known as shoulder dystocia, occurs when the child’s head can clear but the shoulders require additional medical maneuvers for the child to be delivered.
 In shoulder dystocia cases, one shoulder of the baby usually is trapped behind the mother’s pelvis, obstructing the baby’s breathing.
 It is hard to conjure up a more horrific case.
 This Baltimore jury that heard all the evidence in this medical malpractice case determined the damages at $8.1 million.
 Why do we have a law in Maryland that only awards these Plaintiffs about one-fourth of what the jury believed was appropriate?

 A mother presented to a hospital to deliver her first child.
 The baby experienced non-reassuring heart rates during labor.
 However, the obstetrician failed to offer a C-section.
 During the vaginal delivery, they encountered shoulder dystocia and could not successfully deliver the baby.
 The obstetrician then attempted a Zavanelli maneuver and a C-section.
 Both attempts failed.
 The baby was born via vaginal delivery but died 42 minutes later.
 Their mother alleged that the hospital staff’s failure to timely order a C-section caused a traumatic delivery and her baby’s death.
 She also argued a timely ordered C-section would have led to a healthy birth with little to no complications.
 The case settled for $615,000.